ebergstedt/AutomaticWindowsFileManager/README.md

 ## Copy

-**Copy** will copy a files from the Source folder and put the copy in the Target folder.
+**Copy** will copy files from the Source folder and put the copy in the Target folder.

 | Name                             | Type   | Required | Description                                                                      |
 |----------------------------------|--------|----------|----------------------------------------------------------------------------------|